yarelismartin/WeatherAPI/README.md

 **To test protected routes:**
 - First, register and log in using the API.
 - Copy the JWT token from the login response.
-- Click "Authorize" (the lock icon in Swagger) and paste the token.
+- Click "Authorize" (the lock icon in Swagger) and paste the token string.

 ### Models